OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

     :width: 90%
     :align: center

-.. note:: running VMS can only be imported after the vCenter host has been successfuly acquired.
+.. note:: running VMS can only be imported after the vCenter host has been successfully acquired.

 .. note:: If you are running Sunstone using nginx/apache you will have to forward the following headers to be able to interact with vCenter, HTTP_X_VCENTER_USER, HTTP_X_VCENTER_PASSWORD and HTTP_X_VCENTER_HOST.
 For example in nginx you have to add the following attrs to the server section of your nginx file (underscores_in_headers on; proxy_pass_request_headers on;)